Graduate and Professional Education

 Graduate Degree Programs

-In practice, the organization becomes more complex.
-Certain areas of study are based on broad areas of knowledge which need to draw faculty from several departments.
-The following list of undergraduate and graduate degrees provides a guide to the organization of graduate study at USC.
+The following list of graduate degrees provides a guide to the organization of graduate study at USC.
 The index includes all degrees offered, and the school which administers the degree.

 In addition to the degree programs listed in the index, the university also offers a number of graduate certificate programs.
 Graduate credit certificate programs must be approved by the University Committee on Curriculum and meet the following requirements: (1) a minimum of 12 units is required; the maximum number of units may vary; (2) for certificate programs of 16 units or fewer, all course work must be at the 500 level or above.
 For programs of more than 16 units, not more than 25 percent of the total units for the program may be at the 400 level; (3) for completion, a minimum cumulative USC grade point average of 3.0 must be achieved on all course work applied to the certificate; (4) all course work must be earned at USC, except for programs of more than 16 units, in which case not more than 25 percent of the course work may be transfer credit.